Compare the best Registered Agent services below or get Mark Cuban's recommended one.

 Next up is Northwest Registered Agent, a company that offers personalized customer support.
 Northwest no longer provides free mail forwarding service with its resident agent offering, which used to be a cornerstone of its service.
-However, it still has plenty of advantages.
+However, it still has plenty of intriguing attributes.

 How does Northwest Registered Agent stack up to the competition?

 Northwest offers a year of resident agent service in Maryland with any business formation service purchase.
-However, at $225, the price point for this package is higher than most competitors.
+However, at $225, the price point for this package is higher than most competitors, especially when compared to the free LLC formation package we offer at ZenBusiness.

-We appreciate Northwest’s volume discounts for resident agent service, as they’ll slash your rate from $125 to $100 annually if you require service in at least five states.
+We appreciate Northwest’s volume discounts for resident agent service, although these are only applicable for larger companies that operate in several states.
+They’ll slash your rate from $125 to $100 annually if you require service in at least five states.
 In addition, they receive strong customer reviews and offer free ongoing compliance reminders.

 Like ZenBusiness, IncFile offers a free business formation service.
-With IncFile, this includes a year of resident agent service as well.
-As a standalone service, IncFile provides resident agent service at an annual rate of $119, which is a solidly competitive price point.
+IncFile provides resident agent service at an annual rate of $119, which is a solidly competitive price point.

-With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them an impressive pick for resident agent service in Maryland.
+With more than 30,000 reviews available online, IncFile maintains high average rating scores, making them a popular pick for resident agent service in Maryland.

 However, one drawback of using IncFile is how they can be rather relentless with upsell attempts.
 IncFile has plenty of add-on features available, and it will certainly remind you of that fact several times as you work your way through their order form.
 It can also take IncFile a while to respond to customer support messages, especially via email.

-Overall, IncFile is a rock-solid option for resident agent service, albeit without some of the bells and whistles you’ll find with some competitors.
+Overall, IncFile is a good option for resident agent service, albeit without some of the bells and whistles you’ll find with some competitors.

 Rocket Lawyer has a few thousand reviews available, with mostly positive scores.
-While its resident agent pricing doesn’t jump off the page, subscribers to Rocket Lawyer’s $39.99/month legal services program receive 25% off resident agent service, free business formation service for new members, and more.
+While its resident agent pricing doesn’t jump off the page, subscribers to Rocket Lawyer’s $39.99/month legal services program receive 25% off resident agent service, making its pricing for this service a bit more competitive.

 That said, LegalZoom’s high price tag for resident agent service is a problem.
 Seeing as this company also excludes valuable features from its business formation packages, the other options in this guide all have better value propositions than LegalZoom.